Updating Results

 1. Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences).

-3. Every applicant shall be registered for medical practice in either Australia or New Zealand or have an exemption from this requirement from the Board of Studies in Primary Health Care.
+3. Every applicant shall be registered for medical practice in New Zealand.